richardHaggioGwati/coding_challenges/README.md

 # Coding Challenges Repository

 Welcome to the Coding Challenges Repository!
-This repository is a collection of different coding challenges designed to help you improve your coding skills across various languages and problem domains.
+This repository is a collection of different coding challenges designed to help you improve your coding skills in javascript.

 ## Structure